priyaprabhaker/Forecast-of-Berlin-Temperature/README.md

 Contributions to this project are welcome.
 Whether you want to improve the forecasting model, enhance data preprocessing techniques, or add additional features, your contributions can help make this temperature forecasting tool even more accurate and useful.

 License:
-This project is open-source and available under the MIT License.
-Feel free to use and modify the code according to your needs.
+This project is open-source and available under the GNU License.

-Start forecasting Berlin's temperature with confidence using this powerful time series analysis tool!
-We hope this project proves to be valuable for various applications that require accurate temperature predictions in the Berlin region.